Letters to a friend #3: Male Beauty

 posted: Oct.
 04, 2021.

 Many years have passed since I moved cross-country and settled in Los Angeles, California.
 These were full and busy years.
-Freshly licensed clinical psychologist I dove head first into construction of my California life.
+A freshly licensed clinical psychologist I dove head first into the construction of my California life.
 Career and Love were my prime two agendas.
 I established my West Hollywood Couples Therapy Clinic doing couples therapy with gay men and same-sex couples.
-I also spent quite some time exploring the Los-Angeles dating scene.
+I also spent quite some time exploring the Los Angeles dating scene.

-During this era some of my friendships were left behind.
+During this era, some of my friendships were left behind.
 One of these friendships was with Rick.
 Many years my senior, Rick was a seasoned psychotherapist who enjoyed my, at times, naïve and young perspective.
-During my grad school we exchanged weekly emails talking about men, sex, passion, love and life.
+During my grad school, we exchanged weekly emails talking about men, sex, passion, love, and life.
 Our conversations made me think and forced me to grow.
 Many years later, we briefly reconnected and these are the last of our emails.
-There is tinge of nostalgia rising in me as my eyes run through the following lines.
+There is a tinge of nostalgia rising in me as my eyes run through the following lines.
 Here is the third letter.

 Male beauty is not a single construct.
-There are many types of male beauty that evoke different emotional (and archetypal) response.
+There are many types of male beauty that evoke different emotional (and archetypal) responses.
 Think of a beautiful, lean, slender youth, with smooth silky skin untouched by time.
-Now, think of the Alpha male – rugged, muscular, with strong presence.
-And what about the patriarch – distinguished and handsome, with silver hair and status to match.
+Now, think of the Alpha male – rugged, muscular, with a strong presence.
+And what about the patriarch – distinguished and handsome, with silver hair and status to match?
 Or the sexy daredevil.
-There are many types of male beauty that touch us in a different way and trigger different emotion and attitude.
+There are many types of male beauty that touch us in different ways and trigger different emotions and attitudes.

-I was contemplating the contrast between my two lovers - Matthew and Greg… Physically, Matthew has a very pale complexion of a redhead, lighter hair, thick and rough chest hair, bright blue-green eyes, and natural body.
-Greg’s skin is dark, smooth and silky, with dark features, and muscular elegant built.
-Psychologically, Matthew is yet to discover his own self, his desires and direction.
-He is open, curious, receptive, full of passion and sexual energy.
-Greg is stubborn, set in his ways, calm, grounded, slow paced, with less energy and sexual fire.
+I was contemplating the contrast between my two lovers - Matthew and Greg… Physically, Matthew has a very pale complexion of a redhead, lighter hair, thick and rough chest hair, bright blue-green eyes, and a natural body.
+Greg’s skin is dark, smooth, and silky, with dark features, and a muscular elegant build.
+Psychologically, Matthew is yet to discover his own self, his desires, and his direction.
+He is open, curious, receptive, and full of passion and sexual energy.
+Greg is stubborn, set in his ways, calm, grounded, slow-paced, with less energy and sexual fire.

 How do you spend your days, Rick?
 What are your secret pleasures lately?
 How do you plan to spend your holidays?
 Looking forward to your next e-mail – I always enjoy reading them and writing back.